andreicode3164-cyber/Java-Projects/README.md

 # Java-Projects
 Hello everyone.
-I'm an aspiring Software Engineer from the Philippines.
-I'm currently 1st Year BSIT Student, and I just want to share my projects in Java.
+I just want to share my mini Java Projects.
 Feel free to comment, and use my codes as a reference.
-For junior to senior levels out there, feel free to comment about my code, I really appreaciate that.
-THANKS : ).
+For Juniors to Seniors out there, feel free to comment about my code, I really appreaciate your comment that would help me in my journey.
+THANKS :).